Version 1.4.1 · Now on the Mac App Store

 respects your attention.

 Breaks lives quietly in your menu bar.
-It tracks focus, keeps streaks, exports finished sessions to Calendar, and stays out of your way.
-No account.
-No analytics.
-No noise.
+It tracks focus, keeps streaks, and reflects on your week with on-device AI.
+No servers, no account, no analytics.
+Just you and your attention.

-Free & open source · Universal binary · macOS 13 or later
+Free & open source · Notarized · Universal binary · macOS 13 or later

 Breaks in action: opening the menu-bar popover, starting a focus session, viewing streaks and settings